guardian/modern-js-workshop/lessons/flow.md

 to satisfy some set of type safety properties for all possible inputs.[[1](https://en.wikipedia.org/wiki/Type_system#Static_type_checking)]
 This process usually runs at compile time.

-The alternative to state type checking is dynamic type checking.
+In addition to static typing there is the dynamic typing.
 Dynamic type checking is the process of verifying the type safety of a program at runtime.
 The majority of the type-safe languages include some form of dynamic type checking, even if they also have a static type checker.

+Some languages are only static typing, others dynamic typing, and others both.

 ### Flow's purpose